|Download Quant Power Book (800+ Pages)||Free Download Now|

 - Simple past (Verb+ed)

-This tense can be used to denote a single act in the past or a habitual action in the past.
-It is formed using the past participle form of the root verb.
-This usually involves adding ‘ed’ to the end of the root verb.
+This tense is used to indicate a habitual action or a single act that has happened in the past.
+Past participle of the root verb is used in this tense, which is formed by adding ‘ed’ to the end of the root verb.

 E.g.: Sachin scored a century in the last match.